omrigo13/TradingSystem/README.md

    these are the fields that you can edit:
    >1. system.admin.name - this field sets the system admin's username
    >2. system.admin.password - this field sets the system admin's password
+   >3. port - this field sets the unsecured port for system connection
+   >4. sslPort - this field sets the secured port for system connection
-   >3. stateFileAddress - this field sets the address of the script file, the path should be like 🔴**Dev/config/ScriptFileName.java**❗🔴 and you can locate your script file [here](https://github.com/omrigo13/TradingSystem/tree/main/Dev/config)
+   >5. stateFileAddress - this field sets the address of the script file, the path should be like 🔴**Dev/config/ScriptFileName.java**❗🔴 and you can locate your script file [here](https://github.com/omrigo13/TradingSystem/tree/main/Dev/config)
-   >4. startupScript - this field sets the script file name, for example: if you added 🔴**Dev/config/ScriptFileName.java**❗🔴 as state file you should sets this field to: 🔴**ScriptFileName**❗🔴
+   >6. startupScript - this field sets the script file name, for example: if you added 🔴**Dev/config/ScriptFileName.java**❗🔴 as state file you should sets this field to: 🔴**ScriptFileName**❗🔴

-   these are the fields you 🔴**cannot edit**❗🔴:
-   >1. port = 80
-   >2. sslPort = 443
+   >7. paymentSystem - this field sets the external payment system that will work with the system
+   >8. deliverySystem - this field sets the external delivery system that will work with the system

     state file - java class that will be compiled during runtime the state file contains a series of instructions of use cases and arguments for them.